BOOK YOUR WORKSHOP TODAY

 It is the Montessori posture brought inward—an atmosphere in which the Inner Child’s development can resume with grace and confidence.

-together, they allow her to grow.
+Freedom awakens the Inner Child; safety protects her; together, they allow her to grow.

 The Child’s Work: Play, Concentration, and the Inner Creative Drive